nyberry/nyberrysite/blog/moser.md

 On the other hand, things like myeloma, sarcoidoisis and leptospirosis are not very common.
 They may graze in the same field as the horses, but they are in fact zebras.

-Zebras can be quite easy to recognise in broad daylight.
+Zebras can be easy to recognise in broad daylight.
 The stripes are a dead giveaway, or "a strong visual cue" as some might say in medical education circles.

 But broad daylight is not guaranteed in healthcare.
 Phone consultations for example, by stripping all visual cues, can sometimes make it feel more like night than day.
 And it's easy to miss a zebra in a field at night.

-Still, there may be something about the murky silhouette that doesn't sit well.
+Even still, there may be something about the murky silhouette that doesn't sit well.

 If the patient with painful ribs is also losing weight, why might that be?
 If this is the first time the young guy with the cough had troubled his doctor in fifteen years, what's that about?
-If the patient with "flu" also had very dark urine- is that normal in flu?
+If the farmer with "flu" also had very dark urine- is that normal in flu?

 These subtle discords, these incongruencies, these anomalies- they somehow resonate.
-A faint but discernible bell sounding deep in the subconscious.
-Experience tells us to pursue a particular line of enquiry or attention.
+A faint but discernible bell rings deep in the subconscious.
+The experienced doctor intuitively knows to pursue a particular line of enquiry or attention.
 To shine an inquisitive torch into the field, to make the zebra's form clearer.
-To accurate diagnosis, and to proper treatment.
+Which leads to accurate diagnosis, and to proper treatment.

 <hr>